nspin/nspin.github.io/site/resume.md

 **[targethelp](https://github.com/chetaldrich/targethelp)**, *November 2014*

 *   Integrates SMS into a web-service for streamlining customer-employee communication at Target.
-*   Top 20, University of Minnesota Hackathon 2014.
+*   Placed top 20, University of Minnesota Hackathon 2014.

 ## Skills